Skip to main content

 3. Booking process

-- the Auditor completing the audit visit will call the school to confirm the date of the audit with the school and determine whether they want physical visit or a remote audit.
+• The auditor will call the school to confirm the date of the audit with the school, and determine whether they want an in-person or remote visit.

-- The school will receive a confirmation email that outlines further details of the audit, including a list of documents required from the school as part of the audit visit.
+• The school will receive a confirmation email including a booking letter outlining further details of the audit, and a list of documents required from the school as part of the audit visit.

-- If done remotely, all documents will need to be emailed to the auditor before an agreed date.
+• If done remotely, all documents will need to be shared with the auditor by an agreed date.

 4. The audit

-- upon arrival at the School, the auditor will have an initial discussion with the Headteacher (other staff members are welcome) to explain the audit process in more detail.
+• Upon arrival at the School, the auditor will have an initial discussion with the Headteacher, and any other relevant staff members, to explain the audit process in more detail.
 This is especially important if the School have not received an audit visit in a long time.

-- the auditor will then spend the majority of the School day in school to review the required evidence.
+• The auditor will then spend the majority of the day within the School to review the required evidence.

-- the auditor will need to ask questions to relevant staff members in order to fully establish the process in place at the School.
-These questions are not designed to catch anyone out, but to understand the School’s approach to the areas being audited.
+• The auditor will need to ask questions to relevant staff members in order to fully establish the process in place at the School.
+These questions are not designed to mislead, but to understand the School’s approach to the areas being audited.

 Remote Audit:

-- Once the auditor has compiled queries during their testing, they may set up meetings to consult with the Headteacher or another person, such as the chair of governors or school business manager, who may be able to answer queries.
+• Once the auditor has compiled queries during their testing, they may set up meetings to consult with the Headteacher or another person, such as the chair of governors or school business manager, who may be able to provide answers.

 5. The report